Compliments, Concerns & Complaints Policy

 • inform us on which aspects of our work are meeting our high-quality standards

-• give us valuable information on excellent practice which can be cascaded across Mr L’s Online English.com
+• give us valuable information on excellent practice which can be cascaded across Mr L’s Online English

 • inform us on ways that we might adjust our policies, procedures, or practices to incorporate excellent practice.